You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Hair Tip #2: Replenish moisture.
-The AAD states that chemically damaged hair—including color-treated hair—tends to lose some natural moisture.
-Knock out two hair problems in one by using the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner.
-Formulated with a conditioning serum, it helps to fortify each strand, reinforcing the hair fiber and leading to less breakage.
+Damaged hair tends to lose natural moisture, plus clarifying your hair can call for increased nourishment.
+Give your mane what it needs with the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner.
+Formulated with a conditioning serum, this deep conditioner helps to fortify each strand, reinforcing the hair fiber and leading to less breakage.

 What about soft water?
 Well, it turns out even soft water can have an effect on your strands.
 The NCBI study found that depending on the amount of chemical damage your hair has, notable amounts of water hardness metals can be extracted even from soft water—AKA, reduction in strength and increased stiffness can still be caused by soft water.